LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 suggestions, portability improvements, new libraries, new examples, and improved support for text editors and IDEs.
 No contribution is too small.
 The [ACKNOWLEDGMENTS.md](ACKNOWLEDGMENTS.md) file lists past contributions and their authors.
 Looking forward to seeing your name there.
+Contributors are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 How to make a contribution